Stocks Extend Rally As Bank Panic Eases - UrduPoint

 While authorities can be commended "for their firefighting skills, only time will tell if they've been successful in extinguishing the flames," he said.

-Wall Street opened higher on Tuesday while Europe's main indices gained almost two percent in afternoon deals as a relief rally continued following last week's drubbing.
+Wall Street added half a percent two hours into trading while Europe's main indices finished around one and a half percent in the green as a relief rally continued following last week's drubbing, with European bank shares surging, notably Commerzbank and Barclays.

-European bank shares surged, with Commerzbank up almost seven percent, Barclays winning 5.6 percent and BNP Paribas up 4.3 percent.

-On Wall Street, shares of First Republic Bank rebounded by 24 percent as the Wall Street Journal reported that JPMorgan Chase was leading talks with other big banks on providing fresh support to the troubled lender.
+On Wall Street, shares of First Republic Bank rebounded by more than 40 percent as the Wall Street Journal reported that JPMorgan Chase was leading talks with other big banks on providing fresh support to the troubled lender.

 Major US banks already agreed to inject $30 billion into First Republic last week.